Anime Guides

 The best anime recommendations are not always the ones that share the most obvious genre.
 Sometimes the better choice is an anime with the same atmosphere, the same kind of protagonist, the same emotional direction, or the same story rhythm.

-If you want broad discovery, use Anime Explorer.
+If you want broad discovery, start with Anime Explorer and its Quick Picks.
 If you want something close to one title, use Similar Anime.
 If you want recommendations based on your full taste, build your anime list and rate what you have watched.